-- 15.6.1 The Grievance Committee shall consist of the three members of the Bargaining Unit Executive including the President and the Grievance Officer. - 15.6.2 It shall be the duty of the Grievance Committee to receive concerns of Members and any potential violations of the Collective Agreement.
+15.6.1 The Grievance Committee shall be chaired by the Grievance Officer and consist of the three members of the Bargaining Unit Executive and/or Council, including the President and the Grievance Officer.

+15.6.2 It shall be the duty of the Grievance Committee to receive concerns of Members and any potential violations of the Collective Agreement.